How to Create a Web Push Notification

 To test web pushes, you need to be subscribed to notifications from esputnik.com.
 If you aren’t subscribed, click the lock icon on the left of the URL line and select Allow in Notifications.

 After all settings are done, click Save and exit to save the notification or Create campaign to go to campaign launching.

 How to Launch a Web Push Campaign

-1. Go to Messages > Messages > Web Push, choose the campaign and click the start icon.
+1. In Messages > Messages > Web Push, click Create campaign or open the message and click Create campaign inside.

-2. Enable Hide notification automatically so that the web push could disappear from the screen after a certain period (8-20 seconds depending on browser).
-With the disabled option, the web push would remain on the screen until the user clicks it or closes it.
+2. Optionally, enable Hide notifications automatically.
+The notification will remain on the screen for 8 to 20 seconds depending on the browser.
+With the disabled option, it will remain on the screen until the user clicks it to open or close.

-1. Go to Automation > Workflows, and click Add new workflow.
+1. Go to Automation > Workflows and click New workflow.